 - f) The current ESMS does not focus on "how" to achieve positive environmental and social outcomes.
-Yet, the GCF's ESP recognizes the integration of environmental and social sustainability as one of its guiding principles.

-- particularly challenging to

-demonstrate conformity with ESS

-standards.4 While the GCF is focusing

-increasingly on growing the number of

-DAEs it works with, so far it does not

-seem to be planning adequately for the

-capacity challenge this increase will

-present.
-Addressing this challenge will

-be essential for the GCF to meet Article

-9 of the Paris Agreement and to achieve
+Yet, the GCF's ESP recognizes the integration of environmental and social sustainability as one of its guiding principles. - g) Direct access entities (DAEs) find it particularly challenging to demonstrate conformity with ESS standards.4 While the GCF is focusing increasingly on growing the number of DAEs it works with, so far it does not seem to be planning adequately for the capacity challenge this increase will present.
+Addressing this challenge will be essential for the GCF to meet Article 9 of the Paris Agreement and to achieve its strategic goals.5,6

-its strategic goals.^{5,6}